mbinkowski/DeepSpeechDistances/README.md

-# Official Implementation of DeepSpeech Distances proposed in [*High Fidelity Speech Synthesis with Adversarial Networks*](https://arxiv.org/abs/1909.11646)
+# Authors' Implementation of DeepSpeech Distances proposed in [*High Fidelity Speech Synthesis with Adversarial Networks*](https://arxiv.org/abs/1909.11646)

 This repo provides a code for estimation of **DeepSpeech Distances**, new evaluation metrics for neural speech synthesis.